cea-trust-platform/icoco-coupling/ICoCo2FMI/README.md

-The FMI interface is more detailed that the ICoCo Interface for the initialization part, and less for the transient part.
+The FMI interface is more detailed than the ICoCo Interface for the initialization part, and less for the transient part.